 - 1. For lecture courses faculty workload credit is equal to the credit hour value of the course.
-(3-credit-hour course= 3 workload credits.) - 2.
-For science labs and engineering design classes, faculty workload= 0.75 times contact hours in the laboratory/design; the contact hours are either included in the course description within the catalog or included in the course schedule.
+(3-credit-hour course = 3 workload credits.) - 2.
+For science labs and engineering design classes, faculty workload = 0.75 times contact hours in the laboratory/design; the contact hours are either included in the course description within the catalog or included in the course schedule.
 This workload factor may be increased to 1:1 if faculty are not appropriately provided with lab coordinators; this factor may be decreased to 0.5 if there is increased lab assistance or a course requires less faculty overview based on content. - 3.
 For studio art courses, 1 credit hour studio course = 1.33 workload hours. - 4.
 For music principal applied lessons 1 student = 0.66 credits of workload hours. - 5.
-For piano class, one credit hour= 2 workload hours earned by faculty member. - 6.
-For all methods classes in music, one credit hour= 2 workload hours earned by the faculty member. - 7.
+For piano class, one credit hour = 2 workload hours earned by faculty member. - 6.
+For all methods classes in music, one credit hour = 2 workload hours earned by the faculty member. - 7.
 For graduate teaching, one graduate credit hour will count as 1.33 hours of teaching workload, in the reflection of the additional labor involved in preparing and carrying out teaching at the graduate level. - 8.
 The course load credit for faculty members who serve as internship advisors will be designated as indirect supervision and contractual hours shall be equal to 0.5 of credit hours times number of students not to exceed the credit hours stated in the course catalog. - 9.
-If faculty facilitates an independent study or undergraduate research for a student in order to meet a requirement for graduation or fill other curricular demands not met by the existing schedule, faculty credit will be calculated as 0.5 credits for each student they work with in a given semester.
+If faculty facilitates an independent study or undergraduate research for a student in order to meet a requirement for graduation or fill other curricular demands not met by the existing schedule, faculty credit will be calculated as 0.5 credits for each student they work with in a given semester. - 10.
+Instructional Modality Distribution: Faculty are expected to teach at least 75% of their instructional workload each semester through in-person instruction.
+The remaining 25% may be delivered online as approved by the department chair and dean.
+Faculty may also teach online as part of an overload or in the summer semesters when approved by the department chair and dean.
+Exceptions to this distribution may be granted in cases where departmental needs, as determined by the department chair in consultation with the dean, necessitate a different distribution.
+Any deviation from the 75% in-person requirement must be documented in writing and approved by both the department chair and dean.
+For this policy, blended courses with at least 75% of instruction delivered in person will be considered in-person courses.
+Course releases will be designated in person or remote and calculated as part of the workload according to their designation.

-D. Short Courses (Tenn A and Tenn B)
+D. Short Courses (Term A and Term B)